 Book Dumb: Sapphire's an interesting case.
 She only has basic literacy and had trouble understanding the questions in Roxanne's written gym examnote In Japanese, she knew hiragana "spellings" but couldn't read kanji of the same; in English she didn't know definitions of bigger words. but she was able to ace the exam anyway by asking an assistant to tell her what the words were.

-Bowdlerize: At the end of the RGB Mt.
-Moon arc (in the original Viz release), Red carries an unconscious Misty out of the caves.
+Bowdlerize: At the end of Viz's original release of the RGB Mt.
+Moon arc, Red carries an unconscious Misty out of the caves.
 She comes to, finds herself covered in dirt, and punches Red because she thinks he's groping her.
-The reprint instead extends the "dirty" complaint as the reason for the punch.
+The reprint instead has her complain more about being dirty instead of accuse Red of something inappropriate.

 Crystal's mom no longer gives her a Dope Slap hard enough to knock her to the ground, but instead a Death Glare that makes her physically recoil.

 Much like the anime, Lenora's apron was edited out.
 A bit pointless as she only wore it in a few shots, having taken it off right before battling Black.